Percutiens/Project-Avalon-Issue-Tracker/README.md

-# Project-Avalon-Issue-Tracker
+# Project Avalon Issue Tracker
-The Issue tracker for Project Avalon
+Feel free to submit an issue on this repo if you find any bugs with this game :)